14all-agency/shopify-llms-txt-directory/README.md

 - Enable GitHub integration under "Advanced Settings".
 - Your llms.txt file contents will be uploaded to GitHub automatically.

+## Requesting Removal

+- If you are a store owner and would like your entry removed from this directory, please open an issue in this repository or contact us directly via hello@goplus.nz
+- We will review and remove your listing promptly upon verification of ownership.

 ## Disclaimer

 This directory is provided for informational and research purposes only.